nearysam/Geog422-Spring24/README.md

 # Geog422-Spring24
-Demo repo for GEOG 422
+This is a demo repo for GEOG 422 spring 2024